Student and Exchange Visitor Program

-The Student and Exchange Visitor Program (SEVP) is a program within U.S. Immigration and Customs Enforcement, which is under the U.S. Department of Homeland Security, to manage foreign students and exchange visitors in the United States through the Student and Exchange Visitor Information System (SEVIS).
+The Student and Exchange Visitor Program (SEVP) is a program within U.S. Immigration and Customs Enforcement (ICE), which is under the U.S. Department of Homeland Security (DHS), to manage foreign students and exchange visitors in the United States through the Student and Exchange Visitor Information System (SEVIS).
 The SEVP encompasses the F status (for foreign students in the United States in academic programs and their dependents), J status (for exchange visitors in the United States and their dependents), and M status (for foreign students in the United States in vocational programs and their dependents).
 The exchange visitor part of the program (J visa) is managed by the U.S. Department of State, although the SEVIS system is maintained by ICE.

 The SEVP does not manage the issuance of the visas themselves.
-Visas are issued at United States consulates and embassies in other countries, which fall under the United States Department of State's Bureau of Consular Affairs.
+Visas are issued at United States consulates and embassies in other countries, which fall under the U.S. Department of State's Bureau of Consular Affairs.
 However, having the correct status and information in the SEVIS system is necessary for a person to be able to receive a F, J, or M visa.

 The SEVP does not cover some other statuses that can be used by foreign students in the United States, such as the H-4 status and other statuses for dependents of people in non-student statuses.